Location: Nusa Dua, Bali, Indonesia

 That night we ate at the Maguro restaurant, situated in our hotel grounds, they specialised in Asian Cuisine and I opted for the Short Rib Beef, steamed veg and rice which was absolutely delightful, followed by my fav asian dessert, Sticky coconut rice with mango and Ice cream. ( I became obsessed with this in Thailand!)

 The next morning we met with our lovely local driver, Sila, who came highly recommended, who took us to a Barong and Kris Dance.
-This is a traditional theatre and performance peace in an open air theatre in traditional dress.
+This is a traditional theatre and performance piece in an open air theatre in traditional dress.
 It’s a bit slapstick and a bit naughty at times!
 Prices for this show are 100,000 indonesian Rupiah ( IDR) and the show is just shy of an hour.
 You are welcome to take pics after the show with the main dragon, if you dare!

 From there we headed to a large store to buy some handmade fans, which I always love to buy when abroad.
 They sold everything from sandals, candles and t – shirts, to handmade bags and coffee.